We help unlock new understanding and meaningful connections.

 Ancestry announces an exclusive agreement with FamilySearch to digitize one billion records from its mountain vault.

-The new Ancestry launches with features like LifeStory and Historical Insights that transform how customers discover and tell family stories.
+Ancestry launches new features like LifeStory and Historical Insights that transform how customers discover and tell family stories.

 Ancestry releases an exclusive collection of U.S. Wills and Probate records.

 A new record-setting milestone—one million people tested via AncestryDNA—is achieved.

 AncestryDNA has over 10 million people in its consumer DNA network, making it the largest in the world.